 In the cold, cold country of Canada, Edmonton is among the coldest, with winter temperatures cresting at about 21 degrees, and darkness spreading long over the hours of the day.
-It is, as Edmonton City Councilor Ben Henderson told Bloomberg News last year, no wonder the residents had a hard time enjoying the season and connecting with each other.
+It is, as Edmonton City Councilor Ben Henderson told Bloomberg News in 2020, no wonder the residents had a hard time enjoying the season and connecting with each other.

 “You got up in the morning and it was probably dark, you connected to your vehicle without going outside, you went to the pedway and ate lunch without going outdoors,” Henderson said.
 “We were never getting direct sunlight or fresh air and then we wondered why we became depressed.”